Cosmian/kms/README.md

 Now you can interact with your KMS through the KMS CLI.

-You can also interact with the Cosmian VM Agent through its own CLI as follow:
+You can also interact with the Cosmian VM Agent through its own CLI as follows:

 ```console
 # From your local machine